 The first locomotive produced in Plymouth, Ohio, was in 1912, by the J. D. Fate Company, and was modified from a motor truck chassis made by the Plymouth Motor Truck Company, which was owned by Harley Fate, vice president of the J. D. Fate company.
 The main business of the J. D. Fate company was clay extrusion machines to make bricks, using clay from local clay pits.
-Harley Fate, whose father, John D. Fate, was John A. Root's father-in-law, was asked to build a machine to replace a mule at a local clay pit.
-Later locomotives built by the J. D. Fate company in 1914 and 1915 used the Plymouth name, much like the Lima works of Lima, Ohio, used its hometown name.
+Harley Fate, whose father, John D. Fate (John A. Root's father-in-law), was asked to build a machine to replace a mule at a local clay pit.
+Later locomotives built by the J. D. Fate company in 1914 and 1915 used the Plymouth name, using the name of its home town, much like the Lima works of Lima, Ohio.
 The "Plymouth Locomotive Works" name was used as early as October 1927.

 Throughout the years of production, customers could order a locomotive of almost any size, from 2 tons, to the largest in later years of 120 tons.
 The type of engines varied from gasoline, to diesel, to propane and butane, and the type of transmission varied from plain friction disc drive, to mechanical geared drive, to electrical generator and traction motors.
 The very earliest locomotives were chain drive, connected to friction discs.
 One of the most popular was the CR-8 model, first offered in 1963, offered in weights from 45 to 65 tons, and ranging from 400 to 1,000 horsepower.
 The heaviest type ever-offered was the CR-8XT model, which could be ordered up to 120 tons.
 Five of these 120-ton models were built in 1975, 1976 and 1982.